ricmershon/ricmershon.github.io/news-headlines/README.md

 The `showStories()` function takes an array of stories as a parameter, builds an individual story of class `'story'` for each news story and attaches it to the `#story-container <div>.` The `.click()` method is assigned for each story with the URL of the story, contained within each record for a story in the stories array.

 ## Known Issues
-Slight movement of the header text on the top right when data is displayed.
+* Slight movement of the header text on the top right when data is displayed.
+* Top of the submenu disappears when the window is scrolled all the way to the bottom.

 ## Areas for Improvement

 ### User Interface

-#### Model Box at Load
-First and foremost it's not clear to the users what should be done when the page is loaded.
-A modal box would help but it became a bit complex and I couldn't get it to work.
-See the second page of the wireframe for my thouhts on the modal box look, feel and functionality.

-#### Other User Interface Improvements
-* Making the header and sidebar sticky.
-I tried but could not get this to work.
 * For context, I would like to see the country and category sections have their hover changes remain while stories are displayed.
-* Get rid of the ugly blue highlighting around the form elements.

 ### JavaScript
 More work could be done to put code into objects.